 Here at Rochele Painting we often get approached by quite a few clients to explain the difference between rolling and spraying when applying paint systems.
 Therefore, we would like to take this opportunity to outline the pros and cons for each application method and dismiss the numerous myths.

-Invented in 1940 by Canadian Norman Breakey, the paint roller is the traditional method for painting large surfaces such as walls and ceilings in order to achieve a smooth and uniform finish without the visible brush stokes.
+Invented in 1940 by Canadian Norman Breakey, the paint roller is the traditional method for painting large surfaces such as walls and ceilings in order to achieve a smooth and uniform finish without the visible brush strokes.

 Rolling on paint requires minimal preparation and clean up time and allows an easy flow of workmanship.
 Rolling on paint allows a painter to apply thick, and lightly textured coats of paint.